MichalPawlicki/ant_of_war_scala_client/README.md

 server-url = "ws://localhost:4000/socket/websocket"
 strategy-name = doNothing
 ```
 2. Instantiate your strategy in the `Main` object.
-If you provided the strategy name in `application.conf`, you can use it to determine which strategy to use:
+If you configure a name in `application.conf`, you can use it to choose the strategy:
 ```scala
   val config = ConfigFactory.load()
   val settings = new Settings(config)